Martin Luther King Jr.: United States

 King has become a national icon in the history of American liberalism and American progressivism.
 His main legacy was to secure progress on civil rights in the U.S. Just days after King's assassination, Congress passed the Civil Rights Act of 1968.
 Title VIII of the Act, commonly known as the Fair Housing Act, prohibited discrimination in housing and housing-related transactions on the basis of race, religion, or national origin (later expanded to include sex, familial status, and disability).
-This legislation was seen as a tribute to King's struggle in his final years to combat residential discrimination in the U.S. The day following King's assassination, school teacher Jane Elliott conducted her first "Blue Eyes/Brown Eyes" exercise with her class of elementary school students in Riceville, Iowa.
-Her purpose was to help them understand King's death as it related to racism, something they little understood as they lived in a predominantly white community.
+This legislation was seen as a tribute to King's struggle in his final years to combat residential discrimination.
+The day following King's assassination, teacher Jane Elliott conducted her first "Blue Eyes/Brown Eyes" exercise with her class of elementary school students to help them understand King's death as it related to racism.

-King's wife Coretta Scott King followed in her husband's footsteps and was active in matters of social justice and civil rights until her death in 2006.
-The same year that Martin Luther King was assassinated, she established the King Center in Atlanta, Georgia, dedicated to preserving his legacy and the work of championing nonviolent conflict resolution and tolerance worldwide.
-Their son, Dexter King, serves as the center's chairman.
+King's wife Coretta Scott King was active in matters of social justice and civil rights until her death in 2006.
+The same year that King was assassinated, she established the King Center in Atlanta, Georgia, dedicated to preserving his legacy and the work of championing nonviolent conflict resolution and tolerance worldwide.
+Their son, Dexter King, who died in 2024, served as the center's chairman until 2010.
+In 2010, Martin Luther King III became president.
+In 2012, King's youngest child, Bernice King, became the CEO.
 Daughter Yolanda King, who died in 2007, was a motivational speaker, author and founder of Higher Ground Productions, an organization specializing in diversity training.

-Even within the King family, members disagree about his religious and political views about gay, lesbian, bisexual and transgender people.
-King's widow Coretta publicly said that she believed her husband would have supported gay rights.
-However, his youngest child, Bernice King, has said publicly that he would have been opposed to gay marriage.
+King family members disagree about his views about LGBTQ people.
+King's widow Coretta said that she believed her husband would have supported them.
+However, King's youngest child, Bernice, said that he would have been opposed to gay marriage.
+King himself, in a 1958 advice column written for Ebony, called homosexuality a "problem" and suggested that it could be resolved through psychiatric treatment.

-On February 4, 1968, at the Ebenezer Baptist Church, in speaking about how he wished to be remembered after his death, King stated:

 Martin Luther King Jr. Day

-Beginning in 1971, cities such as St. Louis, Missouri, and states established annual holidays to honor King.
-At the White House Rose Garden on November 2, 1983, President Ronald Reagan signed a bill creating a federal holiday to honor King.
+Beginning in 1971, cities and states established annual holidays to honor King.
+On November 2, 1983, President Ronald Reagan signed a bill creating a federal holiday to honor King.
 Observed for the first time on January 20, 1986, it is called Martin Luther King Jr. Day.
 Following President George H. W. Bush's 1992 proclamation, the holiday is observed on the third Monday of January each year, near the time of King's birthday.
 On January 17, 2000, for the first time, Martin Luther King Jr. Day was officially observed in all fifty U.S. states.
-Arizona (1992), New Hampshire (1999) and Utah (2000) were the last three states to recognize the holiday.
-Utah previously celebrated the holiday at the same time but under the name Human Rights Day.
+Arizona (1992), New Hampshire (1999) and Utah (2000) were the last states to recognize the holiday.
+Utah previously celebrated the holiday under the name Human Rights Day.